phalcon-orphanage/docs/en/tutorial-vokuro.md

 As you can see in the defined relationships, we have a `belongsTo` and three `hasMany`.
 All relationships have an alias so that we can access them easier.
 The `belongsTo` relationship also has the `reusable` flag set to on.
 This means that if the relationship is called more than once in the same request, Phalcon would perform the database query only the first time and cache the resultset.
 Any subsequent calls will use the cached resultset.

-Also notable is that we define specific messages for foreign keys.
+Also, notable is that we define specific messages for foreign keys.
 If the particular relationship is violated, the defined message will be raised.

 **Events**